-This coverage repairs or replaces your car if you’re in an accident with another vehicle, object, or even yourself—no matter who is at fault.
+This coverage repairs or replaces your car if you’re in an accident with another vehicle, object or even yourself—no matter who’s at fault.
 Keep in mind that someone else’s liability coverage will only cover your expenses if the other driver is at fault.
 And that’s only if they have enough liability insurance to cover you.

 If you’re renting a place to live that you don’t own, like an apartment, get renter’s insurance to cover the stuff you do own.
 Don’t make the common mistake of thinking a landlord’s insurance will cover your belongings if they get destroyed or stolen.
 It won’t.
 A landlord’s insurance will only pay to rebuild what belongs to the landlord—the building.
 Your stuff is your responsibility.